Reader’s Guide to Swinging on the Garden Gate

 - What were you taught about the sacraments?
 In “Thinking Only of the Magic,” Andrew defines “sacrament” as “an outward and visible manifestation of an inward and invisible reality.”
 What in her story can be understood as a sacrament, using this definition?
 What in your own experience might you understand as a sacrament?

 - One reviewer wrote, “As with many of us, Andrew’s unselfconscious love of the physical world became stifled by adolescent longings for perfection.
 Swinging on the Garden Gate is a haunting account of how she regained that love and with it her sense of a divine presence throughout creation.
 It is, in essence, a story about her triumph over Western culture’s legacy of dualistic, hierarchical thinking, in which spirit is privileged at the expense of the body, and the soul starved of that contact with the sensory world that is our primary source of grounding, and the place we must go to nourish joy, awe, and compassion.”
-In what ways have you experienced or not experienced the detachment between the physical and spiritual realms this reviewer speaks of?
-In what ways does your faith tradition contribute to or combat this dualism?
+In what ways does your faith tradition contribute to this dualism?
+In what ways does it heal it?

 - According to Tim Hansel, all of our theology must eventually become biography.
 For memoirists, this work means literally writing ones life story in the context of ones beliefs.
 In what way might this also be true for those who do not write?